Purchasing Restricted Substances

 To obtain a valid university permit, contact:

 Completing an Electronic Purchase Requisition

-Purchases of Radioactive materials must be initiated by completing an electronic purchase requisition within the ﬁnancial information system (FIS) of the University.
+Purchases of Radioactive materials must be initiated by creating an electronic Purchase Requisition in FIS.

-Go to the quick reference guides on the Administrative Management System (AMS) to create a requisition to be routed for approval.
-For a detailed procedure of the procurement of radioisotopes see the FAST Team’s Purchase Requisition Reference Guide on Create PR for Isotope .
+For step-by-step instructions see the FAST Team’s Purchase Requisition Reference Guide Create PR for Isotope .
 All orders for radioactive materials require the following minimum information for approval by Radiation Protection Services:

 - Permit Number

 - Chemical Form